MaselkoLab/TMT-Aedes-model/README.md

 3. Create a new project within GAMA, then copy the model file into the `models` folder within the project.
 4. Typical install time = 5 minutes
 # 3. Demo
 For visualisation and demonstration purposes, simulations can be run singly (i.e. `WT`, `TMT`, `fsRIDL`, `SIT` simulations).
-Batch simulations of all parameter and technology combinations (i.e. the `bulk_batch` simulation) are used to collect data for analysis.
+Batch simulations of all parameter and technology combinations (i.e. the `bulk_batch` simulation) or mating lethality values (i.e. the `lethality_batch` simulation) are used to collect data for analysis.
 The simulations are run in batches of 10 for each combination, with each batch taking ~ 5 minutes to complete on a relatively modern computer.
-With 3 x 3 parameters and 4 technologies, 144 simulations will be run in total.
+With 3 x 3 parameters and 4 technologies, 144 simulations will be run in total for `bulk_batch`.
 We performed these simulations on a Ryzen 5 7640U with 32 GB of memory, which took 8 ~ 12 hours to complete.
 ## Data
 The simulations will produce four .csv files:
 1. TMT_PR50.csv